-- (ODP.1) Purchase consultation and administrative services for the development and implementation of selective contracting and alternative payment methods.
+- April 2023 Update: The agreement has been approved.
+The Department plans to distribute the funds within the next quarter. - (ODP.1) Purchase consultation and administrative services for the development and implementation of selective contracting and alternative payment methods.
 Funds will purchase time limited consultation to support DHS's development of selective contracting and alternative payment methods for selected ODP HCBS services to improve quality by aligning payment with satisfying performance targets and outcomes.
 Funds will also be used to procure an external administrative vendor for implementation of the selective contracting model.
-ODP will pursue a 1915(b)(4) selective contracting waiver for select services currently offered in the Consolidated, Community Living, and Person/Family Directed Support 1915(c) HCBS programs. - April 2023 Update: Stakeholder engagement including public comment on a selective contracting concept paper begins this quarter. - January 2023 Update: ODP is currently working on developing the RFP components for a future external administrative vendor procurement. - (OMAP.12) Support non-emergency medical transportation workforce expansion with one-time payments to recruit and retain qualified drivers to provide non-emergency medical transportation (NEMT) services.
+ODP will pursue a 1915(b)(4) selective contracting waiver for select services currently offered in the Consolidated, Community Living, and Person/Family Directed Support 1915(c) HCBS programs. - July 2023 Update: Ongoing stakeholder engagement and public comment reviews will be conducted in this quarter.
+RFP for external administrative vendor is undergoing internal review and is expected to be released in the near future. - April 2023 Update: Stakeholder engagement including public comment on a selective contracting concept paper begins this quarter. - (OMAP.12) Support non-emergency medical transportation workforce expansion with one-time payments to recruit and retain qualified drivers to provide non-emergency medical transportation (NEMT) services.
 These drivers provide transportation to covered services for Pennsylvania Medicaid beneficiaries, including HCBS services.
 Due to COVID-19, it has been a challenge for transportation providers to attract and retain qualified drivers.
 Driver shortages threaten the provision of reliable, timely transportation services that allow individuals to live in the community while still having all their needs met.
 The inability to access transportation services threaten the ability of those individuals receiving HCBS to continue to live in the community and places them at risk of needing to receive care in institutional settings where transportation is not required.
 The recruitment and retention efforts would include sign-on bonuses for new drivers and retention payments for existing drivers.
-The Office of Medical Assistance Programs (OMAP) is polling NEMT administrators to gather information about the number of drivers who would be eligible for such payments. - April 2023 Update: Payments have begun.
-The Department plans on distributing the direct contract and broker payments within the next quarter. - o January 2023 Update: OMAP is in the process of implementing this activity.
+The Office of Medical Assistance Programs (OMAP) is polling NEMT administrators to gather information about the number of drivers who would be eligible for such payments.

+- July 2023 Update: OMAP is developing contractual vehicles for the direct contract and broker counties. - April 2023 Update: Payments have begun.
+The Department plans on distributing the direct contract and broker payments within the next quarter.